-- Lots of people did not know about the full range of different professionals and supports that are available to them at through their GP practice.
+- Lots of people did not know about the full range of different professionals and supports that are available to them at their GP practice.
 People said that there should be more information about services that are available and more help from reception staff to make sure they see the right person. - Many people are willing to accept an appointment that is not face-to-face.
-This was the case most often when people were aged under 65 years old. - The process for booking appointments needs to be improved. - There needs to be more support available in GP practices for health and wellbeing, mental health and pharmacy.
+This was the case most often when people were aged under 65 years old.
+Older people had a stronger preference for face-to-face appointments. - The process for booking appointments needs to be improved. - There needs to be more support available in GP practices for health and wellbeing, mental health and pharmacy.